Kelly's Brook Shared-Use Path

 Using the Path Today and in the Future

-about 3 years agoCLOSED: This brainstormer has concluded.How do you want to use this shared-use path today and in the future?
+over 3 years agoCLOSED: This brainstormer has concluded.How do you want to use this shared-use path today and in the future?

 Join the conversation by sharing your ideas, comments, and concerns about Kelly's Brook shared-use path right here on the project's Idea Boards.
 Explore the boards to see other ideas and concerns and add your comments.

-0 comment2kathrynravynover 3 years agoTransportation
+0 comment4kathrynravynover 3 years agoTransportation

 Around 90% of my time is spent around the Kelly's Brook trail.
 I live quite close to Wishingwell Park, work near Empire Ave/Columbus Drive, regularly visit the Farmer's Market, go to MUN, and spend time around Quidi Vidi.
 A shared-use trail would make commuting to all of these places quicker and safer by bicycle!